-- governance arrangements and that recommendations are acted upon. - Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations. - Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement. - Ensuring that when working in partnership, arrangements for accountability are clear and the need for wider public accountability has been recognised and met.
+- Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement. - Ensuring that when working in partnership, arrangements for accountability are clear and the need for wider public accountability has been recognised and met.

-- Annual Internal Audit Report with opinion from the Head of Internal Audit. - Assessment against CIPFA's role of the Head of Internal Audit - Action plans resulting from review reports (internal audit, external audit, peer reviews, third party reviews), a named officer is given responsibility for completion and progress is monitored by the appropriate committee or senior officer. - The corporate risk management policy and strategy sets out the processes in place to manage risk across partnerships and the roles and responsibilities of officers and Councillors in this respect. - Partnership governance arrangements are in place where the council delivers services jointly or through other organisations.
-The effectiveness of these arrangements is assessed through partnership boards or contract monitoring. - Annual assurances sought from the Trust through completion of an assurance statement which informs the Annual Governance Statement. - External inspections including Ofsted, and external audit assess council performance, of which the outcomes of which are reported as appropriate to Audit and Risk Assurance Committee, Scrutiny and Cabinet. - The Local Government Association undertook a Corporate Peer Review in 2018 with a follow up review in 2019.
-The Council has developed an action plan to address areas for continuous improvement that were identified by the review process.
+- Partnership governance arrangements are in place where the council delivers services jointly or through other organisations.
+The effectiveness of these arrangements is assessed through partnership boards or contract monitoring. - Annual assurances sought from the Trust through completion of an assurance statement which informs the Annual Governance Statement. - External inspections including Ofsted, and external audit assess council performance, of which the outcomes of which are reported as appropriate to Audit and Risk Assurance Committee, Scrutiny and Cabinet. - The Local Government Association undertook a Corporate Peer Review in 2018 with a follow up review in 2022.
+The Council has developed an action plan to address areas for continuous improvement that were identified by the review process. - External reviews were also undertaken by Cipfa and the Council's external auditors.
+Recommendations were incorporated into the Councils Improvement Plan, which is routinely monitored, and performance reported to central government - During 2022, the Council reviewed its constitutional provisions and refreshed core governance framework strands including Financial, Contract and Procurement Procedures alongside its arrangements for the acquisition and disposal of assets protocol - The corporate performance management framework includes a set of Key Performance Indicators which regularly track performance against desired outcomes, with reports incorporating benchmarking information with statistical neighbours where available.